Microsoft Teams vs Zoom 2026: Which Is the Best Video Conferencing Tool?

 Microsoft Teams manages to combine chat, video conferencing, and other Microsoft 365 collaboration and productivity tools in a single dashboard.

-As far as video conferencing is concerned, starting and scheduling new meetings as well as attending those already on the calendar is quite easy — as you can see in the image below.
+As far as video conferencing in MS Teams is concerned, starting and scheduling new meetings as well as attending those already on the calendar is quite easy — as you can see in the image below.

 MS Teams interface